 When we look around at our fallen world, it often appears that God has lost control.
 It seems as if God is far away and distant, neglecting to answer our prayers.
 We readily see the sinfulness of man.
 We are constantly reminded of brokenness, inside others, as well as, in ourselves.
 It begs the question…Where in the world is God?
 Is God in control?
 Of, has He left us to our demise?

-If you’ve been in church for awhile, chances are you’ve probably heard a sermon preached about the sovereignty of God.
-But what do those words really mean?
+If you’ve been in church for a while, chances are you’ve probably heard a sermon preached about the sovereignty of God.
+But what do those words mean?
 God’s Sovereign Will.
 Virtually all Christians say they believe in the sovereignty of God.
 They would nod their head in a sermon or shout out, “Amen.”
 We somehow know we are supposed to.
 There are too many Scriptures for this truth to be denied.

 He is the final authority.
 The Utmost High.
 Subject to none, governed by none, acting autonomously.
 God does as He pleases, whenever He pleases, how He pleases, with whom He pleases.
 After all, He alone is God.
 He cannot be stopped or hindered.
 But if we are completely honest, it is right here with this fundamental definition that I think a lot of us struggle.
 We struggle to take God at His Word.
-We fight and wrestle with how much God controls and we don’t stop there…we also question Him and ask “Why?
+Therefore, we fight and wrestle with how much God controls and we don’t stop there…we also question Him and ask “Why?
 Why does life have to be so hard?
-Why are you doing things this way?
+And why are you doing things this way?
 How much longer will this pain and suffering last?